Computer Optimization of Acoustics

 In their Audio Engineering Society paper, Harman researchers Allan Devantier and Todd Welti outline a pragmatic approach to solving this.
 Where appropriate, “heuristics” (smart guesses) and simplifying assumptions are used to achieve the right solution faster.
 For example, instead of attempting arbitrary frequency response changes to each sub, a single filter is applied.
 Likewise, intelligence is applied to where to locate that filter such as where the MSV is highest.

 While these and many other techniques described in the paper reduce the number of permutations, it is still non-trivial to arrive at an optimal solution.
-The reason is that the outcome doesn’t necessary change in a predictable manner.
+The reason is that the outcome doesn’t necessarily change in a predictable manner.
 A parameter may make improvements for a while as you increase it but then start to make things worse.
 Change some other parameter and this progression takes a very different path yet again.
 With three parameters interacting, this is even tougher than it seems.

 The nice thing about computing power these days is that we have a lot of it.
 So when forced, we can try many permutations to find the most optimal one.
 Harman has put its research into practice in the form of Sound Field Management or SFM for short, as implemented in the JBL Synthesis ARCOS system.
 As I described in my earlier Widescreen Review Magazine article on low frequency/subwoofer optimization, SFM is a powerful tool in extracting more performance out of multiple subwoofers in arbitrary rooms.
 It also accommodates differing subwoofers since its optimizations are based on measurements and iterations of their parameters.